shandley/human_volunteer_rotabiome/README.md

 * Tetanus

 Vaccination outcome was determined by a combination of fecal and serum antibody tests at periods for 28 days.
 Stool was collected at Day -9 (antibiotic initiation), Day 0 (vaccine administration) and Day 7 (post-vaccination) and subjected to 16S rRNA gene amplicon sequencing.
 Samples were demultiplexed and preprocessed with dada2 to extract amplicon sequence varaints (ASVs).
 ASVs were analyzed using R with heavy reliance on PhyloSeq.

+## Sample failure rate

+There was an unexpectedly high failure rate on the initital sequencing run with 50 out of the 172 sample failing to produce enough sequences to pass processing in dada2.

+These samples are being resequenced with an additioanl set of pretreatment samples.